Kankarbagh

 Kankarbagh, or Kankarbagh Colony, is a neighborhood and residential area in Patna, Bihar, India.
-It is one of the largest colonies of Asia, and in terms of population, it is the second largest.
+It is one of the largest colonies in Asia and the second largest in terms of population.

 Overview

 Established back in 1916, Kankarbagh is spread over an area of around 900 acres.
-It stretches roughly from Panch Shiv Mandir in the west to Kumhrar in the East.
+It stretches roughly from Ashok Nagar in the South west to Kumhrar in the North East.
 The word Kankarbagh means 'garden of kankar' (stone chips).